 Demanding Maximum Compensation When You Need It Most

 Texting and driving is not only illegal in South Carolina — it’s irresponsible.
 When you hire the Wilson Law Group, LLC, to represent you in your legal claim, we work efficiently to answer your questions and pursue a claim that addresses both your long-term needs and goals.

-Our Orangeburg distracted driving attorneys have the knowledge, skills, and resources needed to build a strong and effective legal claim.
+Our Orangeburg texting while driving traffic collision attorneys have the knowledge, skills, and resources needed to build a strong and effective legal claim.
 We know how to develop a persuasive case to counter challenges from the insurance company and defense firms, and we won’t back down when they try to minimize your claim for compensation.

 Worried about how you are going to pay for a lawyer?
 Don’t be.
 Our law firm represents clients on a contingency fee basis.
 That means that you only pay us if we obtain compensation for you.

 There are two benefits of a contingency fee arrangement.
 First, you don’t need to worry about upfront costs when you’re already trying to make ends meet.
 Second, you can be confident that our attorneys think that your claim has merit.
 We would never invest in a case that we didn’t believe in.